How to Install SSL certificate on Oracle WebLogic Server?

 This blog specifies instructions for creating an encryption key pair, Certificate Signing Request (CSR) file and installing SSL certificate for Oracle WebLogic Server 12c (Any version supported).
 Make sure WebLogic Server must be installed and Running.

 Weblogic Server is a very popular and widely used Java Enterprise Edition application server (AKA Java EE) developed by BEA System and now wholly acquired by Oracle Corporation since 2008.
 Weblogic Server used to deploy server oriented web applications in a very highly secured and scalable environment.
 Weblogic Server came into existence because of the booming e-commerce industry.
-As you know, E-commerce industry needs a robust and reliable source of data transmission thus to attain this need Oracle Weblogic server required.
+As you know, the E-commerce industry needs a robust and reliable source of data transmission thus to attain this need Oracle Weblogic server required.
 It also manages system-level details and works on Java 2 Platform, Enterprise Edition (J2EE) technologies.

 Generate CSR and Install SSL Certificate on WebLogic Server